-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate over a determined period while you work on your application process.
-This means your interest rate will not go up during the application process.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a specific interest rate over a certain number of days for your application process.
+This protects you from going through your whole application process and finding out at the end that the interest rate has gotten higher.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer ones typically costing more.
-A lender can agree to freeze an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones typically costing more.
+You can get a longer period for your lock, but in doing so, will most likely have a higher interest rate than you would have with a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.